Kinniku Banzuke: Unbeatable Banzuke

-This show can be seen on America's G4 network, under the name Unbeatable Banzuke with Rome Kanda from I Survived a Japanese Game Show (aka Kei Kato) as the host.
+In 2007, G4 began airing subtitled version of Kinniku Banzuke under the title Unbeatable Banzuke.
+These edits would focus heavily on the course events, and would be the foundation for global rebroadcasts worldwide.
+The show was hosted by Rome Kanda from I Survived a Japanese Game Show (aka Kei Kato) as the host.
 It airs in half-hour episodes, two or three games per episode, in its original Japanese language and partial original broadcast also with English subtitles.
 The player profiles, rules, and replays, however, are narrated by voice actor Dave Wittenberg, who also narrates Ninja Warrior.
 Upon the network's relaunch, the preview segment before the opening sequence has been removed.